PralhadBehera/Striver-DSA/1.6 Hashing/Concept.md

 const numbers = [1, 2, 1, 3, 2, 4, 1, 4, 5];
 // Call the countOccurrences function with the example array countOccurrences(numbers);

+## Character Hashing

+In the context of hashing algorithms, character hashing involves converting a character or a sequence of characters into a numerical representation.
+This numerical representation is often used as an index or key in hash tables or hash maps.

+### Assigning Numeric Values

+Each character is assigned a unique numeric value.
+This can be done using various schemes, such as ASCII values, Unicode values, or a custom mapping.

+### Hash Function

+A hash function is applied to the numeric representation to generate a hash code.
+The hash code is the final result of the character hashing process.